X5TNE/FOUR223/README.md

 # FOUR223

+**recommendation?: don't go all in on big, meaty weights, start small with something like manipulation layer count: 6.**

 just an optimizer inspired by NNs that I want to really love chaos.
 "Why?"
 No reason just funny.

 in other words this is FAKE neuroevolution